Soumyak10/Calorie-Tracker/Readme.md

 1. Add button for adding food and calories in the list
 2. Edit button to change the provided data
 3. Delete button to delete all the data
+4. Login signup
-4. showing pie chart of given data
+5. showing pie chart of given data